…is to provide quality childcare and build the foundation on which all future learning occurs.

 In September of 2015 we made another move.
 Just a short distance to the old fire station, 300 Madison Ave. in Mankato MN.
 We are excited to have a center offering care for up to 152 children.
 Our two infants room have direct access to a outdoor grassy play space.
 Our three toddler rooms each have their own bathroom and direct access to their playground.
 Little Stars now has a indoor large muscle room with direct access to the preschool playground.
 Upstairs we have three preschool rooms with plenty of natural light and bathrooms in each room.
 Our Starlight Preschool room is also upstairs.

-We have really enjoyed the new building and invite you to call for more information for openings.
+We really enjoy our new building and invite you to call for more information for openings.

 Civil Rights Statement